Free interactive D&D 5e SRD stat block

 How to run Tyrannosaurus Rex

 A T. rex does not flee.
 It is too stupid to run from a wound.
 Fight it to zero or scare it off with a clearly larger creature in line of sight.
-If the party wants to drive it away, they have to make the noise come from somewhere else.
-A second herd, a falling tree, an illusion of a larger predator.
+If the party wants to drive it away, they have to make the noise come from somewhere else: a second herd, a falling tree, an illusion of a larger predator.
 Otherwise it eats until killed.

 Have a horse die first.
 Players hate it, take the dinosaur seriously after, and the round of chewing buys the rest of the party a turn to position.
-Make the horse the one nobody named.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.